• Skip to primary navigation

 The signature tower is the Gateway Beacon Tower (288-metres).

-The project was launched 2014 with an expected final completion date of 2025.
-Since its initial launch the project has been plagued with controversies and delays.
+The project was launched 2014, but since its initial launch the project has been plagued with controversies and delays.

 The Sail Melaka